Lotteries by country: Australia

 In Australia, lotteries operators are licensed at a state or territory level, and include both state government-owned and private sector companies.

-The first lottery in Australia took place in the 1880s in Sydney.
+The first lottery game in Australia took place in the 1880s in Sydney, the capital of the country.
 It was a private sweepstakes that was quickly prohibited, despite being moved to other areas such as Queensland and Victoria.
 In 1916, the Australian government started their own lottery, named the 'Golden Casket Art Union', with the intention of raising money for charities and projects.
 Its first draw is credited with raising funds for veterans of World War One.

 Lotteries in Australia are now operated by Tatts Group under Government licence in each State or Territory with the exception of Western Australia.

 Australia also supports online lottery sales with two licensed re-sellers, Netlotto Pty Ltd and Jumbo Interactive which sell Australian lottery products through their websites.

 New Zealand

 Lotteries in New Zealand are controlled by the Government through an autonomous Crown entity, Lotto New Zealand (formally the New Zealand Lotteries Commission).
 Lottery profits are distributed by the New Zealand Lottery Grants Board directly to charities and community organizations.
 Sport and Recreation New Zealand, Creative New Zealand and the New Zealand Film Commission are statutory bodies that operate autonomously in distributing their allocations from the Lottery Grants Board.

 Lotto New Zealand was formed in 1987 and replaced New Zealand's original national lotteries, the Art Union and Golden Kiwi.
 Lotto has four games: the Lotto (including Powerball and Strike), Keno, Bullseye, and Instant Kiwi scratch card games.

 Lottery winnings are not taxed in New Zealand.